pluggdapps/pluggdapps/README.rst

 `scaffold`, command-line script and much more ...

-Pluggdapps web framework, when used with `tayra template language`, provide a plugin system that cut across MVC design pattern.
-Web-apps can be developed, packaged and distributed as plugins.
+Pluggdapps web framework, when used with `tayra template language`, provide a plugin system that cut across MVC design pattern. **Web-apps can be developed, packaged and distributed as plugins**.

 Features
 --------